GioGioWasTaken/Linux-Machine/Brain/Operating_Systems/Below_Software/CPU.md

 -  The CPU is the only direct device a programmer can use and the only device that can understand code written by a programmer.

-- In a CPU, many OS concepts are already implemented directly in hard- ware, e.g. task switching, paging.
+- In a CPU, many OS concepts are already implemented directly in hardware, e.g. task switching, paging.
 A kernel programmer needs to know how to use the hardware features, to avoid duplicating such concepts in software, thus wasting computer resources.

 - To effectively use the CPU, a programmer needs to understand the documentation provided from CPU manufacturer.
 For example, `Intel® 64 and IA-32 Architectures Software Developer Manuals`.